-This is the 16th year of the TIG program, which has made over 570 grants.
+This is the 17th year of the TIG program, which has made over 600 grants.
 Many of the projects TIG has funded still exist and represent critical components of the service delivery system.
-In order to leverage limited TIG funds, it is important that there be other funds to sustain the project after TIG funding gets it started so that TIG funds will be available for new projects.
+In order to leverage limited TIG funds, it is important that there be other funds to sustain the project after project is completed.
+This will ensure that TIG funds will be available for new projects.